Jim

 |

-everyone just wanted to stay and swim. then
+above and everyone just wanted to stay and swim. then

 the guide said hey look over there.
-We saw the
+We saw the cage

-wish for swimming for the moment. though the
+for the moment. though the water was crystral clear

-water was crystral clear and so pure.
+and so pure.

+picture.
 Really if your not into long walks over uneven

-ground you may just be satified to stay there
+ground you may just be satified to stay there and

-and contemplate the world around you.
+contemplate the world around you.

 |